p1xleon/xero/README.md

+# Xero
-# Clash of Clans Companion App
+Clash of Clans Companion App
 A **React Native** application that provides real-time event tracking and game data for **Clash of Clans**.
 This app fetches data from the **official Clash of Clans API and ClashKing API** and displays event schedules, clan information, and more in a clean and user-friendly interface.

 ## Features